t3chap/atreyu-backtrader-api/README.md

 This project re-worked the orginal integration and created a pluggable version allowing `backtrader` to use the latest IB API.

+This package has some added orders functionality I needed to be able to manage orders better in a production system.
+I also have updated to work with changes that IB has made to the API which broke some data functions, primarily because of date/time format changes.

 To start trading follow the steps below:

 1. Open an account with IB